jameshughes89/cs102/src/site/topic18.rst

     * Memory address of where the program returns to when the method finishes
         * Where the calling method's call frame can be found in memory

+* When the running method finishes, it is popped from the stack and the memory it used is deallocated

 .. code-block:: java
     :linenos: